T

 Insider tips

-• Utilize Naples' efficient public transport (metro, funiculars) to navigate the hilly terrain.
+• Utilize Naples' public transport (metro, funiculars) but be aware of schedules and potential crowding.

 Packing highlights